nuFui/UB/readme.md

 # UB

 Beta implementation of U lang.
+The agony.

 Based on: https://github.com/davidcallanan/py-myopl-code